SummerSlam (2014): Main event

-Brock Lesnar became a 4-time WWE World Heavyweight Champion at the event, shown here with the updated (and current) design that was presented to him on the August 18, 2014, episode of Raw.
+Brock Lesnar became a four-time WWE World Heavyweight Champion at the event, shown here with the updated design that was presented to him on the August 18, 2014, episode of Raw.

 In the main event, John Cena defended his WWE World Heavyweight Championship against Brock Lesnar (accompanied by Paul Heyman).
 In the first 30 seconds of the match, Lesnar executed an F-5 on Cena for a near-fall.
 After, the match was a one-sided beatdown.
 Lesnar executed 2 German suplexes and a vertical suplex on Cena.
 Cena in turn managed only brief and ineffective offense.
 Lesnar executed another 4 German suplexes and then went for the cover on Cena, who kicked out at two.
 Lesnar once again executed 2 German suplexes on him.
 As he attempted a third, Cena struck his head with an elbow.
 As Lesnar attempted a second F-5, Cena countered and executed an Attitude Adjustment for a near-fall.
 Lesnar then proceeded to sit up (mimicking The Undertaker) and laugh.
 He executed 7 more German suplexes on Cena, this time not releasing him at some points.
 Cena applied the STF on Lesnar but Lesnar escaped and executed a second F-5 to win the title.